On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 A sequence of zero or more characters for set to, or a sequence of one or more characters for the other operators.

-You can use user variables and field labels in this value.
+You can enter user variables and field labels in this value.

 Addressee